hoyichungg/robo-sim2real/README.md

 📊 Telemetry & Replay
 	•	Runtime data (distance, wheel speeds, commands, states) is recorded to CSV.
 	•	Replays can be run deterministically with the same inputs for debugging.

 ⸻

+## 🧩 Driver Backends

+`drivers::factory::DriverFactory` centralises hardware selection.
+Calling `create_all()` now returns a named `DriverHandles` struct with `motor` and `distance` fields, so additional resources (IMUs, encoders, etc.) can be added without reshaping downstream call sites.

+- `Mock` – default for desktop simulation; uses in-memory stubs.
+- `Bench` – reuses the mock motor so callers can supply their own plant model.
+- `Rpi` – builds the Raspberry Pi hardware implementations when the `rpi` feature is enabled; otherwise gracefully falls back to the stub wrappers.

+This section makes it easier to audit which backend powers a given run configuration, whether it comes from the CLI, a config file, or a future orchestrator.

+⸻